ZiadEltity/ITI-Terraform-Project/README.md

   - The ALB operates at the application layer (HTTP) and balances traffic between the NGINX proxies in the public subnets.
 It is configured for path-based routing, sticky sessions.
   - The ALB forwards traffic to the appropriate proxy server based on the application layer requests.

-## Terraform Modules

-1. **Network Module:** To create VPC, IGW, Public RT, Private RT, NAT Gatway, Public SG, and Private SG.
-2. **Subnet Module:** To create Public Subnets and Private Subnets.
-3. **Instance Module:** To create EC2 instances in the public subnets that run NGINX and EC2 instances in the private subnets running Apache.
-4. **Loadbalancer Module:** To create Network Load Balancer (NLB) and Application Load Balancer (ALB)

 ## Remote bucket for statefile on "dev" workspace**